| Part Three: The American Enlightenment CHAPTER H11 THE AMERICAN COLONIES |

 most essential knowledge that every lawyer needed to acquire.
 For the next

-product of the intellectual and social values of the eighteenth century and its
+was a product of the intellectual and social values of the eighteenth

-notions of Reason, Nature, and the Sublime.
-It illustrates all the elegance,
+century and its notions of Reason, Nature, and the Sublime.
+It illustrates all

 Because

-of our secular nation, nobody today wants to indirectly badmouth our republic
+our secular nation, nobody today wants to indirectly badmouth our republic and

 even though he is just that.
 To do so might cause more people to research him,